brentp/combined-pvalues/README.rst

-       peaks - find peaks in a BED file. rpsim - generate p-values for a region (of p-values) by simulation.** hist  - plot a histogram of a column and check for uniformity.
+       peaks - find peaks in a BED file. rpsim - generate p-values for a region (of p-values) by simulation.** hist  - plot a histogram of a column and check for uniformity. splot - a scatter plot of column(s) in a bed file for a given region.

     NOTE: most of these assume *sorted* BED files.